-Serving alcohol in New South Wales isn’t as simple as just pouring a drink from a bottle into a glass, alcohol service — particularly responsible alcohol service — (RSA Online NSW).
+Serving alcohol in New South Wales isn’t as simple as just pouring a drink from a bottle into a glass, alcohol service — particularly responsible alcohol service — (RSA Online NSW) today.
 In NSW, as it does for the whole country, responsible alcohol service involves legislation and requires training and licensing of sellers, servers, and suppliers of alcohol.

 There are a lot of steps taken before a single drop of alcohol is served to a patron — and with good reason.